vatsalagrawal6991/Neural-Network-Library-C/README.md

 17) Type make run6 for own data set
 18) Type make run7 for own dataset in python

+Question Problem
+1. Implement a multi-layer perceptron (MLP) based neural network using C.
+2. The implementation should be a parameter-based library.
+The client or user can define the activation function, cost function and backpropagation technique using some arguments and then build the <library-file>.so file.
+The activation functions can either be Sigmoid or Tanh, or ReLu.
+The backpropagation algorithm can be either Batch gradient descent or stochastic gradient descent or mini-batch gradient descent.
+The cost function can be either cross-entropy or mean squared error
+3. Implement an MLP classifier using Scikit learn library in python.
+4. Design multiple multilayer perceptrons with different activation functions.
+Plot a loss function graph, wherein the x-axis would be your number of iterations, and the y-axis would be the loss function value with every iteration.
+5. The loss function graph should have multiple curves corresponding to the Scikit-learn version of MLP, your implementation of the MLP classifier with different activation functions such as Sigmoid or Tanh, or ReLu.
+You can have two versions of the loss function graph, one with cross-entropy as a cost function and one with mean squared error as a cost function.
+6. Record the accuracy of the classifier and also state the observation in the report.
+7. Simulate gradient vanishing problem using a suitable cost function, activation function and backpropagation algorithm.
+Can we get rid of gradient vanishing problems?
+If yes, how and If no, why?

 Conclusion
 1. Gradient Vanishing Problem can be seen clearly with seven layers